 Attachment 1 contains questions raised by Council at the February 13, 2017 meeting and staff responses.
+Attachment 6 contains questions raised by Councilor Ausec after the council meeting, and staff's responses.

 Below is a summary of the three resolutions for the different bond measure options: